jianglanni/ECS150_project2/REPORT.md

 and it also provides for dynamic sizes, unlike an array.
 The datatype has been set to void*, in order to remove any restrictions from on the type of data that can use this queue.
-As the name suggests, the `queue_create()` is responsible for creating the queue.
-It allocates memory for the queue struct object and initializes all the struct members.`queue_destroy()`frees up all the memory allocated to the queue. `queue_enqueue()` and `queue_dequeue()` enqueues and dequeues the `data` to and from the queue respectively.
+As the name suggests, the `queue_create()` is responsible for allocating memory for the queue struct object and initializes all the struct members.`queue_destroy()`frees up all the memory allocated to the queue. `queue_enqueue()` and `queue_dequeue()` enqueues and dequeues the `data` to and from the queue respectively.
 The `queue_delete()`